weaverryan/sfInlineObjectPlugin/README.markdown

 Defines a common syntax that can be used to embed objects inline.
 This text can then be parsed and the inline objects rendered.

+This is a wrapper for the [InlineObjectParser](http://github.com/weaverryan/InlineObjectParser) and adds in such things as:

+ * caching
+ * inline Doctrine objects

 Consider the following examples:

     A picture of a flower: [photo:flower width=100].